 - Provide limited air space and place a heating pad to warm the soil.

-Germination in water is required, for example, for Uzambar violets (Saintpaulia ionantha) eight Begonia.
+Germination in water is required, for example, for Uzambar violets (Saintpaulia ionantha) or Begonia.
 The leaf is cut with a petiole, water is poured into a glass with several pieces of charcoal (for disinfection), covered with a film in which holes are pierced.

 In the holes are inserted the leaf stalks, the cut of which should always be in contact with water.